tanoManzo/notes/Revealing the impact of social circumstances on the selection of cancer therapy through natural language  processing of social work notes.md

 In this work, we demonstrated a strong association between specific features within social work (SW) clinical documentation and the choice of expensive, targeted therapy prescription for patients with breast cancer.

 We developed a hierarchical language model for prediction over long sequences of clinical notes and successfully increased the predictability of the outcome.
+To understand which SDOH factors are used by the model for prediction, we measured the importance of SDOH factors by deleting words belonging to specific SDOH topics.
+Several critical contributors emerged, including socio-economic factors, abuse history, and risk of death.
+Our findings demonstrate that SW notes can reveal the impact of a patient's social environment on medical treatment prescription without requiring expensive and time-consuming manual annotation.
+Our hierarchical modeling approach will inform the development of models capable of leveraging multiple clinical notes for prediction.

+Previous research showed that clinical management decisions can be influenced by socioeconomic status[8], race[15], gender[16], adherence to treatment[17], patient behavior[18], attitude[19], and even physician personal characteristics[20].